hivesolutions/appier/doc/models.md

 * `appier.File` - Python file object
 * `appier.Files` - List of Python file objects
 * `appier.ImageFile` - Specialized type file for images (allows resizing, etc.)
-* `appier.ImageFiles` - Sequence based data type for the image type
+* `appier.ImageFiles` - Sequence-based data type for the image type
-* `appier.reference` - Non relational equivalent of the foreign reference/key
+* `appier.reference` - Nonrelational equivalent of the foreign reference/key
-* `appier.references` - Multiple items (to many) version of the reference type
+* `appier.references` - Multiple items (to-many) version of the reference type

 The following keywords can be added to configure the attribute further:

-* `index` - Boolean, string or list indicating if an index should be created for this attribute in the data source (faster searches), if a string is used then that string is used as the type to be used in the index creation, special keywords include `all` which ensures creation of all types of indexes for the attribute, `default` or `True` that creates the most common indexes (ascending and descending ones, avoiding for instance the hashed ones) and `simple` that creates the most basic index types delegating the the decision (of which indexes to create) to the underlying data source.
+* `index` - Boolean, string, or list indicating if an index should be created for this attribute in the data source (faster searches), if a string is used then that string is used as the type to be used in the index creation, special keywords include `all` which ensures the creation of all types of indexes for the attribute, `default` or `True` that creates the most common indexes (ascending and descending ones, avoiding for instance the hashed ones) and `simple` that creates the most basic index types delegating the decision (of which indexes to create) to the underlying data source.
 * `initial` - Value indicating the initial value that should be placed in the model for that attribute when creating a new instance, if not specified the default value of the data type of the attribute is used instead.
 * `increment` - Flag indicating if the value should be automatically generated on persistence by adding 1 to the previously generated value.
-* `eager` - Boolean indicating if the reference (or lazy loaded) value should be loaded by default for `get` operations or `find` operations if the `eager_l` flag set.
+* `eager` - Boolean indicating if the reference (or lazy loaded) value should be loaded by default for `get` operations or `find` operations if the `eager_l` flag is set.
 * `default` - Indicates that the attribute is the `default` representation for the model (useful for search operations to be able to decide which attribute to search by default).
 In case there are multiple defaults in the hierarchy (eg: `Cat` has a default attribute